I received an email via the Contact Form a little earlier. It reads:

 I’ve made my point.

 As you correctly point out, if they understood social media or had a proper web manager, they could have controlled and sorted this themselves.

-I think this is one of those things which shouldn’t really have got into the public domain in the first place and – as is becoming increasingly obvious – involving Facebook in any way with a reputable business is just asking for trouble.
-If an outsider really must poke their nose in, the only thing they could possibly say is that – assuming all the information is completely accurate – perhaps BP could have handled it better.
-But any large company would (and often does) have difficulty doing that by virtue of their size – and doubly so if they insist on using Facebook for marketing purposes.
+I think this is one of those things which shouldn’t really have got into the public domain in the first place and – as is becoming increasingly obvious – involving Facebook in any way with a reputable business or genuine issue is just asking for trouble.

-But how BP handled it is none of the business of other ADIs or anyone other than the house owner and BP themselves.
-They don’t know the circumstances which led to the accident – the universal assumption is that the BP car just drove into a house without any reason, which is utter crap.
+How BP handled it is simply none of the business of other ADIs.
+It is between the house owner and BP themselves.
+Other people don’t know the circumstances which led to the accident – the universal assumption that the BP car just drove into a house without any reason is typical of these idiots.

-This post is attracting a lot of hits.
-It seems that the concept of who is to blame, or who is liable, is between the parties directly involved is proving a little difficult for some to grasp.
-It is not the duty of a bunch of venomous BP-haters to deal with it.
+This post is attracting a lot of hits, and it seems that the concept that who is to blame, or who is liable, is between the parties directly involved is proving a little difficult for some to grasp.
+It is not the duty of a bunch of venomous ADI to deal with it.